siesta-project/web-portal/_events/TranSIESTA_School-2023.md

 </tbody>
 </table>

+### Registration

 Please sign up [here](https://www.conferencemanager.dk/invitation-workshoptoolsforelectiontransport).
+The cost of ~200 EUR is to be paid upon registration.

+### Preparation training

 Students may join the SIESTA school before this for better understanding and a greater in-depth knowlegde of the SIESTA method, see [here](../SIESTA_School-2023) for details.

+### Contact

+If questions arise, please do not hesitate to bring them up on the [sisl Discord channel](https://discord.gg/5XnFXFdkv2).
+We encourage users to stay around the community at that channel.